October 9, 2022

 NEWCOMERS

 He asked me if I’d been able to rest at the albergue last night, because he had a terrible night’s sleep.
-Perhaps his bed was bunk uncomfortable or maybe he just wasn’t used to sleeping in a communal setting yet.
+Perhaps his bed was bunk uncomfortable, or maybe he just wasn’t used to sleeping in a communal setting yet.

-1600 PILGRIMS
+1,600 PILGRIMS

 As the sun began to rise, I spent the first 30 or 45 minutes of the day weaving my way past the current bubble of pilgrims who seemed to have materialized from thin air.

-Then she informed me that the Pilgrims’ Office in Santiago issued 1,600 compestelas (finisher’s certificates) to people in a single day!
+Then she informed me that the Pilgrims’ Office in Santiago issued 1,600 compostelas (finisher’s certificates) to people in a single day!
 What the heck was going on?!?
 It’s October for crying out loud!
 It’s not even one of the most popular months to walk the Camino.
 How in the world are 1,600 people finishing each day?

 This news just blew my mind.
 Were more people deciding to walk the Camino in general?
 Did the Pope’s extension of the Jacobean holy year account for this massive influx of people?
 Did that announcement even matter to most pilgrims in an increasingly secular world?

-Or was I experiencing multiple years’ worth of pilgrims in 2022 because so many people had to cancel or postpone their Camino in 2020 and 2021 because to the pandemic?
+Or was I experiencing multiple years’ worth of pilgrims in 2022 because so many people had to cancel or postpone their Camino in 2020 and 2021 due to the pandemic?
 Whatever the reason, it was definitely changing the vibe of this walk.

 AMERICAN signs